Lab 3:A Disturbance in the Force

 Determine an expression for Ha2t.

 Test 1: Last week, you found the value of K_d for which your system was barely stable when K_i=0.0 and K_p=2.0.
-Compare those experiment results with the matlab model.
+Compare those experiment results with the python model.
 Adjust the parameters, \beta and \gamma_a of the model to get a good match of the step responses of the measurement and model.
 Also compare frequency responses at a few frequencies (pick ones near the frequency response peak).
 Once you have a good match, validate your model by comparing its predictions to your arm behavior when you increase K_d enough that the step response only oscillates two or three times before settling (increasing K_d by 0.05 should do it).
-Does your matlab model correctly predict the step response changes you observe?
+Does your python model correctly predict the step response changes you observe?

 Test 2: Test the robustness of your model by changing the K's WITHOUT changing the system parameters \gamma_a or \beta.
 Try the second set of K's from last week: i.e., K_d was set so that the system was barely stable when K_i=4.0 and K_p=0.5.
 Compare step responses as well as the resulting resonance frequencies in the measurement and in the model.
 You will probably notice a poorer match between model and observed step response.
 What about the frequency response?